vestrel00/contacts-android/howto/howto-update-contacts.md

 > Only certain columns of Contact are modifiable: STARRED, CUSTOM_RINGTONE, SEND_TO_VOICEMAIL.
 > Changing any of these columns on the Contact also changes them on all constituent raw contacts.

+The rest of the APIs provided in this library allow you to modify Data fields (e.g. Email, Phone, etc).
+Essentially, anything that the Contacts Provider allows for modification =)